Voices of ISSAY! Mag

 • McKenzie Grant-Gordon

 McKenzie is a Jamaican-American artist based in Brooklyn, NY.
-Born and raised in Maryland, McKenzie is an artist whose practice is rooted in liberation and love.
+McKenzie's practice is rooted in liberation and love.
 Her work explores a sense of nostalgia infused with fantasies of the future by speaking to notions of heritage, community, and transformation.
 McKenzie’s art practice embraces a soulful vibrancy and beauty in the multiplicity of black thought, identities, and experiences.
-She hopes her imagery cultivates space for herself and others to be reflected, respected, and empowered for generations to come.
+She hopes her imagery cultivates space for herself and others to be reflected, respected, and empowered.

 Issue 02: Eleven 0.
 Six